Ask for more than Ra

 Ra (2 dimensions) and Sa (3 dimensions) measure the average height of the peaks and depths of the valleys from the mean line.
 Ra and Sa are important for understanding a surface but do not take into account the slope, shape or frequency of peaks and valleys in a textured surface.
 These three characteristics—slope, shape, and frequency—ultimately determine bond potential.
 Because Ra and Sa just account for average height, two parts can have the same Ra or Sa value but different pull test results.

-What is Sdr and Why is it Important?
+What is Sdr and Why is it so Important?

 The developed surface ratio (Sdr) is the measurement of the additional surface area created through modification.
 We find that a measurement of the developed surface predicts bond strength better than other measurements in many applications, but particularly applications that require adhesive or epoxy.
 More developed surface means more opportunities for grip, so the higher the Sdr, the stronger the bond.